Notary / lawyer: found in the AI era

 ChatGPT's rank among lawyer-discovery channels: 2nd, up from 9% (2023) to 28% (2025).

-That is what Payotte builds for you: one verified notary or lawyer per sector — yours — in structured data AI reads and cites.
-And ChatGPT already recommends professionals from directories, rankings and reviews: being the verified reference puts you straight into its answers.
-No commission, no bidding: your spot is earned on your results.
+That is what Payotte provides: one verified notary or real estate lawyer per sector — yours — in structured data AI reads and cites.
+No commission, no bidding.
+Your spot is earned on your results.

 Frequently asked questions